kerim/syllabi/aboriginal-images.markdown

 ## Bibliography

-Brown, Michael F. “The Missionary’s Photographs.”
+- Brown, Michael F. “The Missionary’s Photographs.”
 In Who Owns Native Culture?, 11–42.
 Harvard University Press, 2009.

-Chang, Anita Wen-Shin.
+- Chang, Anita Wen-Shin.
 “In the Realm of the Indigenous: Local, National, and Global Articulations in Fishing Luck.”
 Positions  17, no. 3 (December 21, 2009): 643–53.

-Friedman, P. Kerim.
+- Friedman, P. Kerim.
 “Collaboration against Ethnography: How Colonial History Shaped the Making of an Ethnographic Film.”
 Critique of Anthropology 33, no. 4 (December 1, 2013): 390–411.

-Green, Rayna.
+- Green, Rayna.
 “The Pocahontas Perplex: Images of American Indian Women in American Culture.”
 In Native American Voices: A Reader, edited by Susan Lobo and Steve Talbot, 203–12.
 New Jersy: Prentice Hall, 2000.

-Huhndorf, Shari.
+- Huhndorf, Shari.
 “Atanarjuat, The Fast Runner: Culture, History, and Politics in Inuit Media.”
 American Anthropologist 105, no. 4 (December 1, 2003): 822–26.

-Michaels, Eric.
+- Michaels, Eric.
 “For a Cultural Future: Francis Jupurrurla Makes TV at Yuendumu.”
 In Bad Aboriginal Art: Tradition, Media, and Technological Horizons, 99–126.
 Minneapolis: University of Minnesota Press, 1994.

-Nichols, Bill.
+- Nichols, Bill.
 “What Types of Documentary Are There?”
 In Introduction to Documentary, 99–138.
 Bloomington, IN: Indiana University Press, 2001.

-———. 紀錄片導論.
+  - 紀錄片導論.
 Translated by 陳犀禾, 劉宇清, and 鄭潔. 北京: 中國電影出版社, 2007.

-Peterson, Nicolas.
+- Peterson, Nicolas.
 “The Changing Photographic Contract.”
 In Photography’s Other Histories, edited by Nicholas Thomas, Jo-Anne Driessens, Michael Aird, Christopher Pinney, and Nicolas Peterson, 119–45.
 Durham, NC: Duke University Press, 2003.

-Pramaggiore, Maria, and Tom Wallis, eds.
-“Editing.”
+- Pramaggiore, Maria, and Tom Wallis, eds.
+  - “Editing.”
 In Film : A Critical Introduction, 191–232.
 Boston: Pearson, 2008.

-———. , eds.
-“Mise-En-Scene.”
+  - “Mise-En-Scene.”
 In Film : A Critical Introduction, 87–128.
 Boston: Pearson, 2008.

-———. , eds.
-“Narrative Form.”
+  - “Narrative Form.”
 In Film: A Critical Introduction, 61–86.
 Boston: Pearson, 2008.

-Sterk, Darryl.
+- Sterk, Darryl.
 “Ironic Indigenous Primitivism: Taiwan’s First ‘native Feature’ in an Era of Ethnic Tourism.”
 Journal of Chinese Cinemas 8, no. 3 (2014): 209–25.

 ## Course Info